 I was talking politics yesterday with two artisans doing temporary work on the farm – mnumzane Pulambi and mnumzane Sibane (not their real names) – and the discussion moved to the topic of apartheid.
 They both spoke about some of their experiences, of which I want to share one.
 My goal is to conscientize and educate.

-Pulambi told us that in the early 80s he went to go buy himself two tins of polish and deodorant at a store in Badplaas, and was accompanied by a friend.
+Pulambi told us that in the early 80s he once went to a store in Badplaas to buy two tins of polish and deodorant and was accompanied by a friend.
 ‘Yes – deodorant and two tins of shoe polish; one red, and one brown.
 It was there by Thandabantu in Badplaas which opened in nineteen eighty – uh… ya no it opened in 1980.
-I bought my stuff and took my receipt but as we were leaving, my friend tells me he needs to go back and buy something else.
+I bought my stuff and took my receipt but as we were leaving, my friend tells me he needs to go back and buy something else that he forgot.
 So I go back inside with him.

 White South Africans should understand that inasmuch as Apartheid has left uncountable burdens on the black South African, it has left a heavy burden on you too.
 You inherit from those that came before you a reputation – as children of inhumane and unapologetic people, despite who you are as individuals.
-Yes, there are black South Africans who live in the South Africa where the colour of your skin and your culture mean nothing more than they’re supposed to, but we are still few because of the lingering effects of apartheid.
+Yes, there are black South Africans who live in the South Africa where the colour of your skin and your culture mean nothing more than they’re supposed to, but we are still few and far between, due of the lingering aftermath of apartheid.

 In a country where 90% of the population is black, many still walk around with negative sentiments towards white people.
-Many still have little to no positive interactions with their white fellow citizens.
+Many still have little to no positive interactions with their white counterparts.
 Many still unwittingly pass those sentiments onto their children and grandchildren.

-This is why white people’s criticism of corruption in today’s politics seems to be shrugged-off and downplated; why white media’s reporting on state captureis seldom given the time of day; why white artists and cartoonists’ work can be sharply insensitive; and why conspiracy theories of load shedding being a deliberate ploy are a non-issue: It’s because the injustices of yesteryear remain largely unrecognized let alone resolved.
+This is why white people’s criticism of corruption in today’s politics seems to be shrugged-off and downplayed; why white media’s reporting on state capture is seldom given the time of day; why white artists and cartoonists’ work often comes across as sharply insensitive; and why conspiracy theories of load-shedding being a deliberate ploy are a non-issue: It’s because the injustices of yesteryear remain largely unacknowledged, let alone resolved.
 It makes a world of difference just to hear someone acknowledge the effect apartheid has had, and accept why the people it affected think and feel the way they do.